pnjambi/PowerBi/README.md

 ## Problem Statement
 ### KPI’S Requirement
-Total number of calls over a specified period
+* Total number of calls over a specified period
-Total call duration in hours
+* Total call duration in hours
-Total call duration in minutes
+* Total call duration in minutes
-Average call duration in minutes
-Response time percentage
+* Response time percentage
 ### Data Source
-The data used was obtained from PWC Power Bi virtual case experience
+* The data used was obtained from PWC Power Bi virtual case experience
 ### Data preparation
 The data cleaning and transformation was done in Excel using advanced power query editor and also Power Bi transform capabilities.
--Handling missing values
+* Handling missing values
--Removal of duplicates
+* Removal of duplicates
--Removal of unnecessary columns and rows
+* Removal of unnecessary columns and rows
--Data type; Changed date type with locale
+* Data type; Changed date type with locale
 ### Creating New Measures using DAX
-Date table; DateDim = $ CALENDAR(MIN('Call Center_Call Center'[Call Timestamp]),MAX('Call Center_Call Center'[Call Timestamp]))$
+Date table; DateDim = $CALENDAR(MIN('Call Center_Call Center'[Call Timestamp]),MAX('Call Center_Call Center'[Call Timestamp]))$

 Day of the week; Day =FORMAT(DateDim[Date],"ddd")
 Day No = WEEKDAY(DateDim[Date],2)